 - Will Turner: Extends the combo timer & awards 5x all Skill Shot values.

 - Davy Jones: Liar’s Dice Bonus.
-Enables Liar’s Dice at the beginning of a game (?)
+Makes Liar’s Dice awards more valuable.

 - Jack Sparrow: Removes “worst” Mystery awards.
 Also makes everything related to Treasure score double, including the Treasure Hoard mode.